cultureandempire/cultureandempire.github.io/cande.md

 ## What Ended Apartheid?

 Four decades seems infinity, looking forwards, yet that is what we are in for, in my opinion.
 We might as well take a deep breath and develop real strategies for a positive outcome.
 Let's start with the question of why Apartheid fell at all.
-This is a is vital question, because it provides us with our own strategy for a successful outcome.
+This is a vital question, because it provides us with our own strategy for a successful outcome.
 Padraig O’Malley [writes on nelsonmandela.org](http://www.nelsonmandela.org/omalley/index.php/site/q/03lv02424/04lv03370/05lv03390.htm), in his article, "Exploring Reasons For The Collapse Of Apartheid,"

 > To get to the understanding that both parties could only accommodate their differences through negotiations and that they could not resolve them through a protracted and indefinitely drawn-out war of violence and counter violence took the better part of a decade.
 > Forsaking war rooms for negotiating tables was not an option particularly palatable to either side, but one dictated by the logic of inevitability.
 Perhaps a chess analogy is most appropriate.
 Neither side could achieve checkmate; permanent stalemate was the alternative to declaring a draw.
 Draws means deals.